Pauan/blender-rigid-body-bones/README.md

 You must have Blender 2.91.0 or higher.

-1. Go to the [Releases page](https://github.com/Pauan/blender-rigid-body-bones/releases) and download the latest release (as a .zip file).
+1. Go to the [Releases page](https://github.com/Pauan/blender-rigid-body-bones/releases) and download the most recent `Rigid.Body.Bones.zip` file.

 2. In Blender, go to `Edit -> Preferences...`

-3. In the Add-ons tab, click the `Install...` button.
+3. In the `Add-ons` tab, click the `Install...` button.

-4. Select the .zip file and click `Install Add-on`.
+4. Select the `Rigid.Body.Bones.zip` file and click `Install Add-on`.

 5. Enable the checkbox to the left of `Physics: Rigid Body Bones`.